 Tesco used Google Street View to allow consumers to hunt around their local streets for eggs, with a massive 50,000 prizes available.
 These included chocolate eggs (obviously) but also golden eggs, which signified even bigger goodies, such as mobile phones and tablets.

-And now on to the second of the big supermarkets.
+The third of our top 5 Easter marketing campaigns is Asda.
 In 2014, Asda took a slightly different tact to Tesco and swapped cute traditions for cute animals.
 A social media campaign combined successfully with a TV advert showed fluffy yellow chicks representing the UK’s top supermarkets.
-To differentiate themselves as being pioneers of low cost quality, the Asda chick dances along to the beat of Funky Town.
+To differentiate themselves as being pioneers of low-cost quality, the Asda chick dances along to the beat of Funky Town.
 Fluffiness and humour gave the ad viral potential, which was compounded by the #asdachick hashtag being used across social media.

 Asda also anchored the campaign to their products, championing themed items such as bunny-shaped crumpets, line-caught cod and grass-fed lamb in their stores.